remedies for white-collar crime

-After the analysis of Sutherland, in 1934, Morris drew the intention that anti-social activities that are being used by the high-status persons in the course of their business or profession must be brought within the category of crime and these activities should be punishable.
+After the analysis of Sutherland, in 1934, Morris drew the intention that anti-social activities that are being used by high-status persons in the course of their business or profession must be brought within the category of crime and these activities should be punishable.

 Classes and powers of criminal court